magento/devdocs/guides/v2.2/ui_comp_guide/components/ui-dynamicrows.md

 ## Overview

 The DynamicRows component is a dynamic collection of records.
-The user can edit the records, change their position and navigate through the collection.
+The user can edit the records, change their position, and navigate through the collection.

 ## DynamicRows configuration